KQFX-LD: KQFX

 The studio building of KQFX-LD in Columbia, Missouri, off East Business Loop 70.
 The station shares a studio with ABC affiliate KMIZ.

-Due to the start of digital operations by KRCG-TV, JW Broadcasting applied to move K11TB and K11SN to new channels—38 and 32, respectively.
-It built a new tower in Ashland, Missouri, for channel 38, which became the main Fox signal. the addition of a 9 p.m. local newscast on KQFX in 2003; and the launch of two new services, UPN-affiliated "KZOU" (which appeared on channel 32, renamed KZOU-LP) and the Show Me Weather Channel, available on cable and from KMIZ's new digital transmitter.
+Due to the start of digital operations by KRCG-TV, in 2004, JW Broadcasting applied to move K11TB and K11SN to new channels—38 and 32, respectively.
+It built a new tower in Ashland, Missouri, for channel 38, which became the main Fox signal.
+That year also saw the launch of two new services, UPN-affiliated "KZOU" (which appeared on channel 32, renamed KZOU-LP) and the Show Me Weather Channel, available on cable and from KMIZ's new digital transmitter.

 On June 14, 2009, two days after the digital television transition for full-power stations, KQFX moved from channel 38 to digital operations on channel 22 on the former K11SN/KZOU-LP license and became "Fox 22".
 KMIZ had been using channel 22 for pre-transition digital operations.

 In 2012, JW Broadcasting sold KMIZ and KQFX-LD to the News-Press & Gazette Company (NPG) for $16 million.
 NPG lengthened the weeknight prime time newscast on KQFX from 30 to 60 minutes in 2013.